PoisotLab/ms_network_prediction/manuscript.md

 We then train this neural network by dividing the original dataset into test and training sets.
-During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions, as @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
+During the training of this neural network, the batches of 64 items used for training were constrained to have at least 25% of positive interactions, as @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
+Furthermore, setting a minimum threshold of response balance is an established approach for datasets with strong biases [@Lemaitre2017ImbPyt].
 Validating this model on the test data shows our model provides highly effective prediction of interactions between pairs of species not present in the training data (@fig:example).

 ![Proof-of-Concept: An empirical network [from @Hadfield2014TalTwo] is converted into latent features using probabilistic PCA, then used to train a